Skip to content

 ethnicity categoryis defined as being equivalent to has quality some ethnicity descriptor.
 This means that any subclass of ethnicity category has an inherent quality of being a descriptor of type ethnicity.

-geographic categoryis defined as being equivalent to (isDemonymOf some Country) or (has quality some geographic descriptor).
-This means that any subclass of geographic category is either directly identified as a denomym of a country identified in the ontology or it has an inherent quality of being a descriptor of type geography.
+geography-based population categoryis defined as being equivalent to (isDemonymOf some Country) or (has quality some geographic descriptor).
+This means that any subclass of geography-based population category is either directly identified as a denomym of a country identified in the ontology or it has an inherent quality of being a descriptor of type geography.

 Other design patterns